Open-Source-Forks/kdsm-encryptor/README.md

 - [ ] Community features (Forums, discussions, user groups)
 - [ ] MCP support for enterprise clients

+CryptoPass Delivery System
+GitHub Actions (Calls the /api/v2/crypto-pass POST after every day at morning or at the duration set by the user) -> Fetches all the cryptoPassDeliveryConfig Documents and sends the email to the verified email address selected by the user this is how it is done

+1. Generate the strong password according to the config
+2. Encrypt the password with the key being the security question's answer
+3. Call the user's password update endpoint using a POST method, do API key verification and update the authentication password with the new generated password
+4. Send the email with the encrypted password to the verified email address and let the user decrypt it to gain access to the project dashboard
    For more information on the DEVELOPMENT_PLAN please See the [DEVELOPMENT_PLAN](./DEVELOPMENT_PLAN.md) file for full details.

 ---